mrspixel/reflections/lesson_3_reflections.md

 __What is the benefit of having a copy of the last known state of the remote stored locally?__

         In case changes were made during collaboration and your edits weren\'t included.

+__How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?__

+        If speaking in person is not an option, then there are various forms of communicating.
+Like via pigeons for instance.
+It would definitely be harder and would involve two different platforms for collaborating on the project.
+This is why utilizing GitHub is so much easier!